 Today is another story.
 So, I have a plan!
 Rather than waiting until January with all the other lemmings, I’m taking this pants vs. my waist circumference challenge by the horns today.
 And because I tackle few projects without waxing poetic, I figured I’d share the details and progress.
 You know.
 Just in case anyone else may have a few extra pounds to lose?

 - I’ve downloaded a calorie counting app on my phone.
 Every bit of research I’ve read lately says writing down what you eat makes you more accountable and keeps things in check.
 You see what you are really doing to yourself with those after work nachos and margaritas.
 (Oh, those calorie numbers hurt.)

 - I joined a gym.
 As much as I hate the gym rat routine anymore, it is just too dark outside this time of year for the hours I have available to work out alone.
-A gorgeous trainer named Natalie is scheduled to start shaping up my flab tomorrow afternoon.
+Someone recently told me that dressing the part might help us get in the mood to exercise, therefore I’m on the lookout for a good quality men’s or womens tracksuits.
+Anyway, a gorgeous trainer named Natalie is scheduled to start shaping up my flab tomorrow afternoon.

 - I’m cooking.
 It is a lot harder for me to be disciplined about this than ever before because my work schedule is nuts.
 Yet the sodium content on a lot of the foods I’ve been eating — both brought back to life from the depths of the frozen food section and “healthy” eating out — is off the charts.
 My heart needs a break.

 - Specifically, I am cooking with more vegetables.
 I’m also going to try to eat less meat.
 I know the hype with protein is “eat more! lose weight!” but in my mind, that more often than not translates to “have sausage on your morning bagel! the meat will be good for you!”
 Wrong.